s-dinda/photobooth/FAQ.md

 - Commands: `start-picture`, `start-collage`
 - Response: `completed`  will be emitted to the client, once photobooth finished the task

 This functionality is experimental and largely untested.
+Not sure if there is a use-case but if you have one, happy to learn about it.
+Currently this does not support rotary encoder use but could be if needed.

 <hr>